Review of MedSailors Croatia Discovery: A Week Sailing from Split

 NOTE

 Sailing in the Mediterranean is VERY safe, and the sea is calm.
-Every once in a while, you get these bad days, but remember that these sailboats are designed to go through far worse, proper high waves and rough seas.
-So no cause for worry there. ✔
+Every once in a while, however, you get these bad days.

 TRAVEL TIP

-We strolled around the town, watched the sunset near the marina, and then finished the day off with some ice cream before getting a taxi back to Vrboska with another couple from our boat.
+We strolled around the town, watched the sunset near the marina, and then finished the day with some ice cream before getting a taxi back to Vrboska with another couple from our boat.

 Sailing in Croatia from Split: MedSailors Croatia Discovery